Q. What type of lawyer should I hire?

 Note that the wait times are particularly long for relatives from Mexico and the Philippines.
-For general information about petitioning relatives overseas, go to the USCIS.gov website or go to this link: https://www.uscis.gov/sites/default/files/USCIS/Resources/A1en.pdf.
+For general information about petitioning relatives overseas as a U.S. citizen, go to the USCIS.gov website or go to this link: http://www.uscis.gov/sites/default/files/USCIS/Resources/A1en.pdf.

 Q. I plan to marry my fiancée, who lives overseas, and then live with him/her here in the U.S. What are the best immigration options?